sylphlab/zen-coder/README.md

-# minicoder README
+# Zen Coder README

-This is the README for your extension "minicoder".
+This is the README for your extension "Zen Coder".
 After writing up a brief description, we recommend including the following sections.

 ## Features